Aleksandr Belyavsky (actor): Biography

 In December 2003, Alexander Belyavsky suffered a stroke which left him incapacitated.
 On September 8, 2012, he was found on the ground by the house where he lived, having fallen, apparently, from the staircase window between the 5th and the 6th floor of the house he lived in.
 The initial police reports implied it was suicide; later it was suggested the fall might have been accidental.
 Alexander Belyavsky was buried in Kuzminskoye Cemetery in Moscow.

 Private life

 Alexander Belyavsky was married twice.
 In his first marriage, to Valentina Viktorovna, he fathered a son, Boris (born on March 22, 1973, drowned aged two) and daughter Nadezhda (born in 1976).
-With his second wife Lyudmila Tikhonovna they had a daughter, Alexandra, born on August 28, 2003, just three months prior to his suffering a stroke.
+With his second wife Lyudmila Tikhonovna, they had a daughter, Alexandra, born on August 28, 2003, just three months prior to his suffering a stroke.

-After Boris's death they have adopted another son, who committed suicide after being told by neighbors that Alexandr and Lyudmila are not his biological parents.
+After Boris's death, they adopted another son, who committed suicide after being told by neighbors that Alexandr and Lyudmila are not his biological parents.